tochman/the_blue_print/chapters/07-7-error-boundaries.md

-# Error Boundaries and Resilient Error Handling
+# Error boundaries and resilient error handling

 Error boundaries represent one of React's most critical architectural patterns for building resilient applications.
 While error handling may not be the most exciting development topic, it distinguishes professional applications from experimental projects and ensures positive user experiences when inevitable failures occur.